HUDAAYOUB/Finall-Project-VaiGameLibrary-Fontend-with-IRONHACK/README.md

 ## Overview:

-Welcome to the Game Library Code Project!
-This Java Spring Boot application is designed to manage and organize video game information.
+Welcome to the VAI Game Library Code Project!
+This Angular application is designed to manage and organize video game information.
 Users can create profiles, explore and manage their game collections, and interact with the gaming community.

 🏗️
 ### Code Structure-Components: